On Helium Mixing in Quasi-global Simulations of the Intracluster Medium

-If composition gradients can prevent the saturated field in the inner cluster to be perpendicular to the radial direction under more general circumstances, this could potentially help to alleviate the thermal insulation thought to be a consequence of the HBI in homogeneous media \citep{Par08,Bog09,Par09,Kun12}.

 In this paper, we present the first two-dimensional (2D) quasi-global simulations of plane-parallel atmospheres with initial equilibrium structures inspired by the models of \cite{Pen09}, that we use to model the inner and outer regions of the ICM.
 We show that the HPBI leads to mixing of the helium content in the inner regions of the ICM and, as a consequence, diminishes the initial gradient in composition.
 The inclusion of a composition gradient leads to a $\sim20$ \% increase in heat flux to the core at late times compared with a simulation of a homogeneous ICM.
-Our simulations therefore illustrate that composition gradients could play a role in determining to what extent the core is thermally shielded from its surroundings.